 Milk or citrus juice add additional natural acids to help exfoliate.
 For aging skin, rose water and green tea are two of my favorites.
 If your skin is super dry you can use an oil to cleanse.

-- Combine with the two clays in a glass mixing bowl.
-Be sure to measure the clay with non metal measuring cups.
+- Combine the clay and ground oatmeal in a glass mixing bowl (be sure to measure the clay with non metal measuring cups.)